jainma/UKG-Pro/documentation/Authentication/federated-authentication.md

 ## Make an API call {#MakeAnAPICall}

-If you are ready to use your generated access token to make an API call against a tenant, proceed to the [Make an API call](C:3ca261ba-fc8b-4354-a2b1-6892e006c046) topic.
+If you are ready to use your generated access token to make an API call against a tenant, proceed to the [Make an API call](C:3ca261ba-fc8b-4354-a2b1-6892e006c046) topicB